-I don't fully understand it: Said after explaining a complex (usually design-related) matter in detail, but to a seemingly satisfactory degree from an outside perspective, you express your continuous fascination with the topic and communicate that you will not let it go until you fully understand it while acknowledging that likely you will never get to the bottom of it.
+I don't fully understand it: Spoken after explaining a complex (usually design-related) matter in detail, but to a seemingly satisfactory degree from an outside perspective.
+Useful as a means to express continuous fascination with a topic and communicate that you’re committed to fully understanding it—while acknowledging that you probably never will.

 iA Camp: The annual retreat, somewhere remote in the Swiss Alps.
 Typical activities during iA Camp are workshops with illustrious guests, wine tasting, swimming, mushroom forays, postponing Stargazing trips, meditation ceremonies, gluttony, lycanthropy, and the institutionalized long Saturday hike.